v923z/micropython-ulab/README.md

 [![Documentation Status](https://readthedocs.org/projects/micropython-ulab-robert/badge/?version=latest)](https://micropython-ulab-robert.readthedocs.io/en/latest/?badge=latest)

 `ulab` is a `numpy`-like array manipulation library for [micropython](http://micropython.org/) and [CircuitPython](https://circuitpython.org/).
-The module is written in C, defines compact containers for numerical data of one to four dimensions, and is fast.
+The module is written in C, defines compact containers (`ndarray`s) for numerical data of one to four dimensions, and is fast.
 The library is a software-only standard `micropython` user module, i.e., it has no hardware dependencies, and can be compiled for any platform.
+8-, and 16-bit signed and unsigned integer `dtypes`, as well as `float`, and, optionally, ` complex` are supported.
-The `float` implementation of `micropython` (`float`, or `double`) is automatically detected.
+The `float` implementation of `micropython` (32-bit `float`, or 64-bit `double`) is automatically detected and handled.

 1. [Supported functions and methods](#supported-functions-and-methods)
     1. [ndarray methods](#ndarray-methods)